Paul-Spiced/ds-sql-intro_2/SQL_Basics/SQL_Exercise.md

 You need to download [DBeaver](https://dbeaver.io).
 This is a free multi-platform database tool for developers, database administrators, analysts and all people who need to work with databases.

-- Open DBeaver and click on the little icon that loogs like an electrical-plug with a plus (new connection).
+- Open DBeaver and click on the little icon that looks like an electrical-plug with a plus (new connection).
 - Select `PostgreSQL` as database.
 - The required information to set up the connection (i.e. the credentials) will be shared through slack.
 Please update these connection Settings in DBeaver:
     - `Host`